Bourinot's Rules of Order: Editions and Printings

-The 1924 printing by McClelland & Stewart has the identical text and pagination, with minor changes to the numbering of the preliminary leaves, as the 4th printing, but Bourinot's name is added to the cover title as Bourinot's Rules of Order, most probably in response to the American publication Robert's Rules of Order.
+The 1924 printing by McClelland & Stewart, Rules of Order: Being a Canadian Manual on the Procedure at Meetings of Shareholders and Directors of Companies, Conventions, Societies and Public Assemblies Generally has the identical text and pagination (iv, [2], 208, but with minor changes to the numbering of the preliminary leaves) as the fourth printing, but Bourinot's name was added to the cover title as Bourinot's Rules of Order, most probably in response to the American publication Robert's Rules of Order.

-1924, Rules of Order: Being a Canadian Manual on the Procedure at Meetings of Shareholders and Directors of Companies, Conventions, Societies and Public Assemblies Generally, iv, [2], 208.
+Bourinot's larger work, Parliamentary Procedure and Practice: With a Review of the Origin, Growth and Operation of Parliamentary Institution in the Dominion of Canada, and an Appendix, Containing the British North America Act of 1867 and Amending Acts, from which this was derived, was first published in 1884 in Montreal by Dawson Brothers, with further editions in 1892, 1903, and 1916.

-Bourinot's larger work, Parliamentary procedure and practice; with a review of the origin, growth and operation of parliamentary institution in the Dominion of Canada, and an appendix, containing the British North America act of 1867 and amending acts from which this was derived was first published in 1884 in Montreal by Dawson Brothers, with further editions in 1892, 1903, and 1916.
+A fourth edition, titled Bourinot's Rules of Procedures and edited by Geoffrey Stanford, was published in 1995.